rhansen/node-sqlite3-wiki/Control-Flow.md

 # Control Flow

-`node-sqlite3` provides two functions to help controlling the execution flow of statements.
+`node-sqlite3` provides two functions to help control the execution flow of statements.
 The default mode is to execute statements in parallel.
 However, the `Database#close` method will always run in exclusive mode, meaning it waits until all previous queries have completed and `node-sqlite3` will not run any other queries while a close is pending.

 ## Database#serialize([callback])